Armaan-Mahajan/python-textSummarizer/README.md

-It looks like the formatting for the Setup section wasn’t properly enclosed in markdown syntax.
-Let me correct that for you:
+# Text Summarizer

-# Text Summarizer with Gemini API and Text-to-Speech
+Major libraries: Gemini API and Text-to-Speech

 This project is a simple text summarizer that uses the Google Gemini API to summarize input text in a user-defined number of words.
 It also includes a text-to-speech feature to read the summary aloud using the gTTS (Google Text-to-Speech) library.